Embed Chatbot into Your Website

 .

-To get the API key, you can create a new API key in the API Key Page.
+You can create a key on the API Key page.

 {"url":"https://www.askyourdatabase.com/api/chatbot/auth/callback?code=abcdefg"}